nymtech/nym/explorer/src/tests/webdriverio/README.md

 ### TODO

 - Write how to run locally
-- Set up CI - wdio.conf file
+- Set up CI - wdio.conf.ts file
 - Roll out rest of the test suite

 - Follow requirements and tasks listed in ->